Skip to content

 1. Open up the Messages app, and then open the text message thread from the contact or number you want to block.

-2. Tap the contact or phone number at the top of the screen, and then from that drop-down menu, press the info button.
+2. Tap the contact or phone number at the top of the screen, and scroll down to the bottom to tap the “Block Contact” option.

-5. After this, a pop-up will show up asking if you are sure that you want to block that caller.
+3. After this, a pop-up will show up to confirm that you want to block that caller.
 Select “Block Contact.”

 On Android, follow these steps to block text messages: